MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 Instance variables of a generic class can have types and variable initializers that include any type parameters from the enclosing class.

-## Example of different generic classes
+## Example: Different generic classes

 In the following example, three different instances of the generic class, MyClass\<ItemType>, are created by using the appropriate type arguments (**`int`**, **`double`**, and **string**).